Learning to Solve Constrained Bilevel Control Co-Design Problems: Learning to Solve Bilevel Optimization

-whose nontrivial component is the Jacobian $\frac{\partial \mathcal{O}_{\bm{p}}}{\partial \bm{y}}$.
-This information represents backpropagation through the lower-level optimization, which can be obtained from one of the differentiable solvers discussed in the previous section, while automatic differentiation in PyTorch \cite{paszke2017automatic} is sufficient to complete the remaining chain rule calculations in \eqref{eq:violation_grad}.

-We may also define a function which reduces $ \| \nu(\bm{y}) \|^2$ by performing a gradient descent step of size $\gamma$:
+The nontrivial component of \eqref{eq:violation_grad} is the Jacobian $\frac{\partial \mathcal{O}_{\bm{p}}}{\partial \bm{y}}$.
+This information represents backpropagation through the lower-level problem, which can be obtained from one of the differentiable solvers discussed in the previous section, while automatic differentiation in PyTorch \citep{paszke2017automatic} is sufficient to complete the remaining chain rule calculations in \eqref{eq:violation_grad}.
+We also define a function which reduces $ \| \nu(\bm{y}) \|^2$ by performing a gradient descent step of size $\gamma$:

-Importantly, this function can be also be rendered differentiable, by leveraging functionality for \emph{back-propagating gradient calculations} (in this case equation \eqref{eq:violation_grad}) in automatic differentiation libraries such as PyTorch \cite{paszke:17}.
-The result of function \eqref{eq:grad_step_fn} is generally infeasible to $\eqref{eq:ERM_c1}$, and this can be addressed by a (differentiable) projection back onto $\cC_{\bm{p}}$, completing one step of an end-to-end differentiable \emph{Coupling Constraint Correction} routine:
+Importantly, this function can also be rendered differentiable by leveraging functionality for \emph{back-propagating gradient calculations} (in this case, equation \eqref{eq:violation_grad}) in automatic differentiation libraries such as PyTorch.
+The result of function \eqref{eq:grad_step_fn} is generally infeasible to $\eqref{eq:ERM_c1}$, and this can be addressed by a (differentiable) projection back onto $\cC_{\bm{p}}$, completing one step of an end-to-end differentiable \emph{Coupling Constraint Correction} routine: Letting $\bm{y}_0 = \cN_{\theta}(\bm{p})$, our architecture for $\hat{\cB}_{\theta}$ corrects the neural network with $m$ steps of \eqref{CCC-pgd}.
+Explicitly,